-Replace the following fire-related components periodically:
+♦ Replace the following fire-related components periodically:

-Fuel system: Fuel hose, spilling hose, and fuel tube cap Hydraulic system: Pump outlet hose, and front and rear pump branch hoses
+Fuel system: Fuel hose, spilling hose, and fuel tube cap

+Hydraulic system: Pump outlet hose, and front and rear pump branch hoses

-- Replace these components periodically with new ones, regardless of whether or not they appear to be defective.
-These components deteriorate over time. - Replace or repair any such components if any defect is found, even though they have not reached the time specified.
+- ♦ Replace these components periodically with new ones, regardless of whether or not they appear to be defective.
+These components deteriorate over time. - ♦ Replace or repair any such components if any defect is found, even though they have not reached the time specified.

-Replacement of safety critical parts ⇒ See 22 PERIODIC REPLACEMENT OF CRITICAL PARTS on page 3-20.
+Replacement of safety critical parts ⇒ See 22.
+PERIODIC REPLACEMENT OF SAFETY CRITICAL PARTS.